ThomasSilloway/GodotModCapableGame/README.md

 ## Tech Details

 - Each mod is a separate godot project
 - `main` is the mod loader project that does nothing except load mods.
-It'll probably handle global things too like Settings or Config
+Handles global things too like Settings, Config
-- `mainmenu` is the first mod that will display the main menu for the project.
-First commit just has a hello world print
+- `mainmenu` is the first mod that displays the main menu for the project.

 ## Usage - Manual